Fellhaneropsis

-Fellhaneropsis is a genus of lichen-forming fungi in the family Pilocarpaceae.
+Fellhaneropsis is a genus of lichen-forming fungi in the family Ectolechiaceae.
 The genus comprises 11 accepted species as of 2025.
 These inconspicuous lichens form extremely thin, smooth to powdery films that spread over bark, leaves, or other plant surfaces, and unlike their close relatives in Fellhanera, they produce no detectable lichen products.

 Taxonomy

-The genus was circumscribed by Emmanuël Sérusiaux and Brian John Coppins in 1996, with F. myrtillicola assigned as the type species.
-It is named in honour of the Austrian lichenologist Josef Hafellner.
+Fellhaneropsis was circumscribed by Emmanuël Sérusiaux and Brian John Coppins in 1996, in a study of foliicolous (leaf-dwelling) lichens from Madeira.
+They introduced the genus to accommodate two species that had previously been placed in Bacidia: B. myrtillicola and B vezdae.
+Of these, F. myrtillicola was selected as the type species.
+In the original treatment, the authors regarded the new genus as closely allied to Fellhanera, but concluded that these species were distinct enough to justify separation at genus level.